danrusei/service_mesh_k8s/sm_Istio/Authentication.md

 docker.io/istio/proxyv2:1.7.4
 ```

 And the traffic continue to work, and more that this the request is not encrypted and can be analyzed using tcpdump.
+It's still working because the default peerauthentication mode is `PERMISSIVE`.

 ```bash
 GET /product/L9ECAV7KIM HTTP/1.1